theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adf-integration-using-command-line.md

 description: automation-of-xu-data-extracts-with-adf
 permalink: /:collection/:path
 weight: 75
+author: Christoph Schuler, Valerie Schipka
 ---

-The following article shows how to use Azure Data Factory (ADF) to trigger and automate SAP data movements using Xtract Universal's [command line tool](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-commandline).
+The following article describes a scenario that uses Azure Data Factory (ADF) to trigger and automate SAP data movements using Xtract Universal's [command line tool](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-commandline).
 This article targets customers that utilize ADF as a platform for orchestrating data movement and transformation. <br>

+{: .box-note}
+**Note:** The depicted scenario is no best practice or recommendation.
+The following is a suggestion of how an orchestration of Xtract Universal extractions from ADF can look like, see also [Integration in Azure Data Factory using Webservices](adf-integration-using-webservices).

 ### Prerequisites